November 21, 2025

 The right to life

-Under international human rights law, the death penalty can only be imposed for the ‘most serious crimes’ - and drug offences don’t fall into this category.5
+Under international human rights law, the death penalty can only be used for the ‘most serious crimes’ - and drug offences don’t fall into this category.5

 The right to health and adequate standard of living

-Everyone has the right to a standard of living adequate for their health and wellbeing.
+Everyone has the right to a standard of living that meets their health and wellbeing needs.
 This includes access to medical care and social services.6

-But people who use drugs don’t always get access to necessary health or social services.7,8
+But people who use drugs don’t always get access to necessary health or social services, often due to stigma.7,8

 People who use drugs face high levels of stigma.
 In fact, the World Health Organization has ranked illicit drug dependence as the most stigmatised health condition globally.9

-In healthcare settings it may mean people receive:
+In health care settings this can mean people receive:

 • sub-standard care